Welcome. I am Dr. Teyuna T. Darris, a certified Elementary Educator, Intervention Specialist, and Communication Scholar.

-Areas of Focus:
+Areas of Expertise:

 Using visual rhetoric and material culture analysis, I treat the portrait’s pose, styling, and studio stamp as a single communication system—an argument made in paper, light, and ink (Foss, 2004)